Wang Hongliang

-Wang Hongliang (王洪亮 (Wáng Hóngliàng)) (born 14 January 1985) is a Chinese football player as a midfielder.
+Wang Hongliang (王洪亮 (Wáng Hóngliàng)) (born 14 January 1985) is a Chinese football coach and former football player as a midfielder.

 Club career

 Shanghai Shenhua

 Wang Hongliang started his football career with top tier side Shanghai Shenhua after he graduated from their youth team in the 2005 Chinese league season where he would make his debut against Changsha Ginde on 2 July 2005 which saw Shanghai win 6-1.
 Throughout the rest of the season Wang would be used sparsely to gain more playing time, his progression would continue throughout the rest of 2006 league season where he played a larger role throughout Shenhua's campaign and eventually played in fifteen league games throughout the campaign.

 At the beginning of the 2007 league season the introduction of several midfielders from the emergence of Shanghai United saw many players dropped, yet despite a drop in playing time Wang was still able to make an impact by starting in several league games for Shanghai.
 With a fresh start at the beginning of the 2008 league season, which saw the overhaul of many players Wang could continue to remain as a squad player and predominantly be used as a substitute for Shenhua.